-Returns must be made no later than 45 days after the date of determination of the student's withdrawal.
+Returns must be made no later than 45 days after the date of determination of the Student's withdrawal.

-Title IV Funds Returned by the Student: If the School is not required to return all of the excess Title IV funds, the student may be required to return the remaining amount.
-This is determined by subtracting the amount returned by the school from the total amount of unearned Title IV funds to be returned.
+Title IV Funds Returned by the Student: If the School is not required to return all of the excess Title IV funds, the Student may be required to return the remaining amount.
+This is determined by subtracting the amount returned by the School from the total amount of unearned Title IV funds to be returned.

-For any Direct loan funds, a student must return, the student (or the parent in the case of PLUS Loans) will repay the Direct Loan funds in accordance with the terms and conditions of the Master Promissory Note (MPN).
-That is, a student will not be required to repay any Direct Loan funds immediately, but instead, the student will make scheduled payments to the Department of Education over a period of time.
+For any Direct loan funds, a Student must return, the Student (or the parent in the case of PLUS Loans) will repay the Direct Loan funds in accordance with the terms and conditions of the Master Promissory Note (MPN).
+That is, a Student will not be required to repay any Direct Loan funds immediately, but instead, the Student will make scheduled payments to the Department of Education over a period of time.

-Any amount of unearned Pell Grant funds that a student must return is called an overpayment.
-The maximum amount of Pell Grant overpayment that a student must repay is any amount of the overpayment that is greater than one-half of the Pell Grant funds the student received or was scheduled to receive.
-A student does not have to repay a Pell Grant overpayment if the original amount of the overpayment is \$50 or less.
-The student must make arrangements with the School or the Department of Education to return the unearned Pell Grant funds or lose eligibility for the Title IV funds.
+Any amount of unearned Pell Grant funds that a Student must return is called an overpayment.
+The maximum amount of Pell Grant overpayment that a Student must repay is any amount of the overpayment that is greater than one-half of the Pell Grant funds the Student received or was scheduled to receive.
+A Student does not have to repay a Pell Grant overpayment if the original amount of the overpayment is \$50 or less.
+The Student must make arrangements with the School or the Department of Education to return the unearned Pell Grant funds or lose eligibility for the Title IV funds.

-Within 30 days of the date of the school's determination that the student withdrew, the school will send a notice to the student advising the student that he/she owes a Title IV overpayment as a result of the student's withdrawal.
-If the student is not able to pay the overpayment within 45 days of the date of the notice, the student may enter into a repayment arrangement with the Department of Education.
-If the student does not pay the overpayment or make a repayment arrangement, the student will be ineligible for any further Title IV funds.
+Within 30 days of the date of the School's determination that the Student withdrew, the School will send a notice to the Student advising the Student that they owe a Title IV overpayment as a result of the Student's withdrawal.
+If the Student is not able to pay the overpayment within 45 days of the date of the notice, the

+Student may enter into a repayment arrangement with the Department of Education.
+If the Student does not pay the overpayment or make a repayment arrangement, the Student will be ineligible for any further Title IV funds.

-Credit Balances: If a credit balance still exists on the student's account after the Return of Title IV calculation is completed, the credit balance will be used to pay any grant overpayment that exists based on the current withdrawal or any remaining institutional charges.
-Any remaining credit balance will be paid to the student within 14 days from the date that the Return of Title IV calculation was performed.
+Credit Balances: If a credit balance still exists on the Student's account after the Return of Title IV calculation is completed, the credit balance will be used to pay any grant overpayment that exists based on the current withdrawal or any remaining institutional charges.
+Any remaining credit balance will be paid to the Student within 14 days from the date that the Return of Title IV calculation was performed.